chansoonlim/mdtensor/README.md

 ## Installation

 mdtensor is a header-only library.
-Add the repository to your include path and include the following header:
+Add the repository to your compiler's include path and include the following header.
+A compiler with C++20 or later support is required.

 ```cpp
 #include "mdtensor/mdtensor.hpp"